allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Because response validation and mapping to object was not too strict, `NullPointerException` was thrown in application code.
+Because response validation and mapping to object were not too strict, `NullPointerException` was thrown in application code.
 Bad response was not filtered in client — and application trusted that if anything is not OK with response, exception
 will be thrown in client.